 First Friday for Moms provides community and support for women raising children with special needs.
-Join us on the First Friday of the month (September-May) from 9:30 to 11 am as we discuss a variety of topics geared toward raising children with special needs.
+Join us on the First Friday of the month (September-June) from 9:00 to 11 am as we discuss a variety of topics geared toward raising children with special needs.

 For more information on First Friday for Moms or to learn more about our programs for children with special needs, contact Alison Kelisek.

 As a ministry, we are trying to host three to four “Community and family support events” throughout the year.
 We started with a wonderful event in August of a cookout and fun evening for our Respite families and our CAST parents.
 It was a great opportunity to see the CAST production and socialize together.
 We have also hosted two sessions for financial planning for families with special needs led by David Tate and Lisa Lightner discussed trouble shooting IEPS last month with us.